 In looking at the entire brain and its seven principal domains, it is possible to map where the functions should be and therefore to understand the source of a child’s malfunction, says Newell.
 “Then we know where to start trying healing, supporting, developing, maturing and promoting the pathways.”

 Well kids develop in stages – they crawl on their bellies and then they creep on their hands and knees, then they walk and then they run.
 In children with developmental delays, a pathway has been blocked so you have to “reinforce where the stopping was – not where you want him to be, you have to start where he is”, says Newell.
 That means going back to the appropriate developmental stage.

 © Image courtesy of The Irish Times

 Take a child who is two years behind in reading, writing and arithmetic and struggles with daily homework.
 He doesn’t seem to be able to focus.
 The developmental stage of belly crawling helps to organise a particular part of the brain that creates motivation and focus.
 Get that child to crawl 100 yards on the floor every day for 100 days and all of a sudden he starts to focus in school, says Newell.

-The centre co-ordinates its results, using a standard assessment tool for paediatric rehabilitation, WeeFIM, “to show we’re ethical, we’re fair and we prove to the world that this works”.
-Newell attributes the apparent success of the centre’s programmes – “300 per cent above the national average” – because they focus on the child’s neurological difficulties and empower the parents.
+The center co-ordinates its results, using a standard assessment tool for paediatric rehabilitation, WeeFIM, “to show we’re ethical, we’re fair and we prove to the world that this works”.
+Newell attributes the apparent success of the center’s programmes – “300 per cent above the national average” – because they focus on the child’s neurological difficulties and empower the parents.

 “We want a more symbiotic relationship than a co-dependent relationship – I will give as much information as I can about the brain and you tell me about your child.”